 - Inability to meet tax office compliance

-- Loss of historical data in case of an unforeseen audit
+- Loss of historical data necessary for an unforeseen audit

 Looking at some of these risks, it pays to have a plan and ask some questions before changing accounting system.